For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 Students can simply snap a photo of a question, and tutors can answer directly.

-What is great about this is that tutors can talk to up to 10 students at one time, which allows some flexibility that is more difficult to achieve through traditional tutoring.
+What is great about this is that tutors can talk to up to 10 students at once, which allows some flexibility that is more difficult to achieve through traditional tutoring.

 The payment offered as compensation for answering questions is S$1 per question (or session, as the site calls it).